ruggeri/tech-notes/math/eigenvector-decomposition.md

 Since this process works for *any* (real) matrix, every matrix is *triangularizable*.
 (Probably every complex matrix too...).

-**TODO**: Am I sure of this?
-Can rotation matrices be written as a Schur decomposition?
+Wait.
+Are rotation matrices triangularizable?
+Yes of course.
+For in the proper basis, a rotation matrix is simply the identical matrix.
+Duh.

 **Improving Numerical Stability**